starcitizen-lug/knowledge-base/wiki/Tips-and-Tricks.md

 2. Set `Head Tracking - General - Toggle - Enabled` to `Yes`

 #### Head Tracking Hardware
 - Use your iPhone: Our Penguins tend to prefer the [Head Tracker app by John Yu](https://apps.apple.com/us/app/head-tracker/id1527710071).
-It works on iPhone X or later using the FaceID IR sensors and has a trial period to test it out
+It works on iPhone X or later using the FaceID IR sensors and has a trial period to test it out.
+It costs $2.
-- Use your Android Phone: Our Penguins tend to like the [SmoothTrack app by John Goering](https://play.google.com/store/apps/details?id=com.epaga.smoothtrack&gl=US)
+- Use your Android Phone: Our Penguins tend to like the [SmoothTrack app by John Goering](https://play.google.com/store/apps/details?id=com.epaga.smoothtrack&gl=US).
+It costs $10.
 - Use your PS3 camera: Remove the IR filter.
-Some people place a visible light filter there instead to reduce noise
+Some people place a visible light filter there instead to reduce noise.
 - Use your webcam with the ArUco Paper Method: A tutorial is written in our Org's [Spectrum Forums](https://robertsspaceindustries.com/spectrum/community/LUG/forum/194647/thread/tutorial-opentrack-aruco-for-star-citizen-via-lutr).
 (Note: Ignore the outdated Opentrack installation steps in that thread)